Cours-R/travailler-preparation-DanielaKrebber/docs/README.md

 ![Add Website](images/add_website.PNG)

+## Important info when creating a new project with version control from scratch
 When creating a new project with version control - empty one - no branch selected.. this poses problems so do a comit then there it is named the branch click on branch name it as well master like the branch shown  - then write REmote Name origin and paste in the Remote URL Remote in new branch selected none... then choose add and select overwrite as the master branch already existed before.
+Or just clone a new repository and copy paste your preexisting project inside - like I am always doing.